-It was nevertheless dark on a Friday morning in November when a California Highway Patrol officer started following a Tesla Model S on Route one, zero, one between the San Francisco International Airport and Palo Alto.
+Nevertheless, It was dark on a Friday morning in November when a California Highway Patrol officer started following a Tesla Model S on Route One, Zero, between the San Francisco International Airport and Palo Alto.
 The gray sedan becomes going 70 miles in step with an hour with a turn sign blinking, cruising past a couple of exits.
 The officer pulled up alongside and saw the driver in a head-slumped posture.
 Lights and sirens didn’t rouse him.
 The car, the officer guessed, turned into riding itself under the management of what Tesla calls Autopilot.

 Every Tesla is geared up with hardware that the automaker says will permit its cars to drive themselves on whole journeys, from the parking area to parking space, and not using input from the driving force.
 At the instant, the employer limits its automobiles to a machine that may manual them from on-ramp to off-ramp on highways.
 The system is wise enough, it appears, to keep the Tesla using effectively even with a seemingly incapacitated driving force, but now not yet clever sufficient to obey police sirens and pull over.

 This case appears to be the primary time law enforcement has stopped a vehicle on an open avenue below an automated system’s control.
-There turned into no way for police to commandeer the riding software, so they improvised a way to control Tesla’s safety programming.
-A toll road patrol car blocked visitors from the back whilst the officer following the Tesla pulled in front and commenced to sluggish down until both vehicles came to a stop.
+There was no way for police to confiscate the riding software, so they improvised to control Tesla’s safety programming.
+A toll road patrol car blocked visitors from the back while the officer following the Tesla pulled in front and slowed sluggishly until both vehicles stopped.

-“My guess as to when we would suppose it’s far safe for anyone to nod off and awaken at their vacation spot, basically?
+“My guess as to when we would suppose it’s far safe for anyone to nod off and awaken at their vacation spot?
 Probably in the direction of the end of the subsequent year,” Musk advised the podcast “For Your Innovation” in an episode released on Monday.

-The cops who stopped the Tesla that night time had in no way used the method earlier than.
+The cops who stopped the Tesla that night time had never used the method earlier.
 It’s now not part of their schooling.
-It just so took place that they knew approximately enough the Tesla to improvise a reaction.
+It just so took place that they knew approximately enough about the Tesla to improvise a reaction.
 “That’s extraordinary variation,” says Lieutenant Saul Jaeger of the nearby Mountain View Police Department.
 Such familiarity is to be expected, perhaps, in the coronary heart of Silicon Valley—the automobile stopped halfway between the headquarters of Facebook and Google—however, relying on the short wits of law enforcement isn’t always a scalable plan.

-Robots can’t manipulate the roads till automakers, engineers, lawmakers, and police work via a series of thorny troubles: How can a cop pull over a self-sustaining automobile?
+Robots can’t manipulate the roads till automakers, engineers, lawmakers, and police work via a series of thorny troubles: How can a cop pull over an autonomous automobile?
 What needs to robotic drivers do after a collision?
 How do you program a car to understand human government?

 Of all the demanding situations going through the self-using era, what-if instances like these are a few of the most daunting and a large part of the purpose virtually driverless cars are going to reach “more slowly than many in the enterprise anticipated,” says Leonard.
 He’s in a role to know: Leonard took to go away from MIT in 2016 to sign up for the Toyota Research Institute and help lead the automaker’s AV efforts.